NEUBIAS/training-resources/workshops/bioimage-analysis-fundamentals.md

     * upper left corner at `[ 20, 35 ]`
     * width = 10
     * height = 10
-* Subtract the measured background intensity from each pixel
+* Subtract the measured background intensity from each pixel.
-* Measure pixel values again at above coordinates ( `[ 28, 35 ]` and `[ 28, 39 ]` )
+* Measure pixel values again.
-* Discuss how the pixel values changed during background subtraction
+* Observe that the resuls are incorrect.

 Repeat above activity, but:

-* After opening the image, convert its pixel data type to floating point
+* After opening the image, convert its data type to floating point.

 ### Activity: Limitations of float

 - Create an empty image
 - Set all pixel values to 1000000000.0
 - Add 1.0 to all pixel values
-- Be shocked :-)
+- Be shocked...

 ...it turns out that from 16777216 on you cannot represent all integers anymore within a float.